Skarsnik/QUsb2snes/README.md

 ## SD2Snes

 You need to install the last Usb2Snes firmware by redguy (https://github.com/RedGuyyyy/sd2snes/releases/tag/v7) .
 Just follows the instruction provided.
 Don't start usb2snes.exe since QUsb2snes do the same thing that the original software.
-You sd2snes device should show up on the Devices menu when connected.
+Your sd2snes device should show up on the Devices menu when connected.

 ## SNES9x multitroid